-You can email a complaint to complaints@communitylives.co.uk
+You can email a complaint to complaints@communitylives.co.uk or text a complaint to 07814779935.

-This email will be looked at by our Investigation and Complaints Investigator who will make contact with you directly.
+This email and text inbox will be looked at by our Safeguarding and Complaints Investigator who will make contact with you directly.

 We hope that you feel confident to use our complaints policy, we will do our best to sort out your complaint quickly and fairly, however you can also make your complaint directly to the two Local Authorities that commission most of the support we provide.